Gasimhacker/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm is the command to delete a file. rm -r is the command to delete a directory. cd - is the command to change the working directory to the previous one. type is the command to print the type of the file.
+rm is the command to delete a file. rm -r is the command to delete a directory. cd - is the command to change the working directory to the previous one. file is the command to print the type of the file. ln is the command to make a symbolic link.